 Common Medications for Cholesterol Management

-When diet and exercise aren’t enough, doctors might prescribe medications.
-These drugs aim to lower cholesterol production or absorption.
-This helps reduce the risk of heart disease.
-There are two main types: statins and alternative therapies.
+Doctors might prescribe medications when diet and exercise aren’t enough.
+Drugs aim to lower cholesterol production or absorption, which helps reduce the risk of heart disease.
+Statins and alternative therapies are the two major types.

 Statins: Benefits and Risks

-Statins work by blocking an enzyme in the liver that makes cholesterol.
-Brands like Lipitor (atorvastatin) and Crestor (rosuvastatin) are popular.
-They can lower LDL (“bad”) cholesterol by up to 50% and heart attack risks by 25-30%.
+Statins work by obstructing an enzyme in the liver that produces cholesterol.
+Lipitor and Crestor are commonly used brands.
+They can also reduce heart attack risks by 25-30%.

 Benefits include: